 PRUNE GRAPE VINES to no more than four fruiting canes with 7 to 10 buds apiece.

 FORCE BRANCHES.
 Early blooming shrubs and trees like pussy willow, forsythia, apple and cherry are all good candidates, and branches can be cut once their buds have begun to swell.
 Also try the shrubby clove currant, the so-called Cornelian cherry, Cornus mas, and pear, beeches, birches, and redbuds.
 No big surprise: The closer to actual bloom date, the higher forcing success.
 Gather branches–taking only judicious prunings, being mindful to not disfigure plants–then prepare for forcing by either splitting the bottom inch or two with a knife or pruner, or hammering the ends gently to split them and make for better water uptake.
 Prepped branches go in a bucket of water in my cool mudroom out of the light, draped with a plastic bag, until the buds push off their coverings.
 Then I can move them to a warmer, brighter room to arrange.

-WHILE OUT THERE, I’ll make a list of beds that will get simplified with the use of some favorite groundcovers, for instance.
+WHILE OUT PRUNING, I’ll make a list of beds that will get simplified with the use of some favorite groundcovers, for instance, or better yet masses of native plants.
 Other to-do’s for whenever you can to-do them:

 SCOUT FOR VIBURNUM BEETLE egg cases on bare viburnum twigs October through April.
 Remove cases by pruning off affected wood to reduce larvae and beetle issues.
 The bump-like cases are usually on the underside of youngest twigs.
 (I also watch in May for larvae hatch and rub the twigs then to squash the emerging pests I missed.)